-Azmera is the author of the celebrated poetry book “Breaking The Boxes: Poems for Keeping Hope Alive When Your Faith is Fractured” (2025).
-Her poetry is published in countless digital and print publications including the book “We Pray Freedom: Liturgies and Rituals from Freedom Church of the Poor” (2025) edited by Dr. Rev Liz Theoharis and Dr. Charon Hribar.
+Azmera is an award-winning poet, musician, and cultural worker whose art explores faith, liberation, and collective healing.
+She is the author of the celebrated poetry collection Breaking The Boxes: Poems for Keeping Hope Alive When Your Faith Is Fractured (2025).
+Her work appears in numerous digital and print publications, including We Pray Freedom: Liturgies and Rituals from Freedom Church of the Poor (2025), edited by Rev. Dr. Liz Theoharis and Dr. Charon Hribar.

 Select past commissioned performances, collaborations, events.